nus-cs2113-AY2122S1/ip/README.md

 ###Change of Date Format (Automatic)
 Dates given in the form of `yyyy-mm-dd` (e.g., 2121-11-12) will be printed in the form of `MMM dd yyyy` (e.g., Nov 12 2121).
-This is done to increase readability for users.
+This is done to increase readability for the user.

 This feature is only available for dates keyed in as:
 - `DESCRIPTION` for Deadline tasks
 - `EVENT_DETAILS` for Event tasks

 Here is how it will look like:

 ![date example](date_example.png)

 ##Command Summary